Interview with Actress Kirin Kiki

 Do you have a favorite director that you've worked with over the course of your career?

 Fair enough.
 Last night, I watched "Mori, the Artist's Habitat" and there was an exchange that happened between your character (Hideko) and Mori (played by Tsutomu Yamazaki) that I loved.
 In the exchange, Mori asks Hideko, "Suppose you could live your life again, would you like it?"
 She responds, "I would hate it.
 It would be very tiring."
-How would you answer Mori's question in real life?
+How would you answer Mori's question as yourself?

 There wasn't really a change where I just started to suddenly like movies, but it's true that in the past 10 years, I've only been working on them.
 Up until then, I was doing a wide range of jobs, mainly TV.
 Around the time I got cancer, I decided that I needed to do a job that was much more slowly paced, so I decided to do only movies and say 'no' to any TV offers.
 Since then, I've just been working on projects one at a time.
 By doing this, I was able to actually make it to New York [for Japan Cuts].